developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 #### EB 2.0 for SAP

-Enterprise Browser 2.0 (and higher) includes a package (`EnterpriseBrowser_SAP_signed_v2.0.1.0.apk`) with ready-to-use configuration files for easily running SAP ITS mobile app(s) on Zebra Android devices.
-The package can be converted to the standard EB edition using steps in the [conversion section](#converttostancaedeb) below.
+Enterprise Browser 2.0 (and higher) includes an installation bundle (`EnterpriseBrowser_SAP_signed_v2.0.1.0.apk`) with a `Config.xml` file designed for organizations that are running SAP ITS mobile app(s) on Zebra Android devices.
+The standard `Config.xml` file also is included in the package, and can be activated using steps in the [config-switching section](#convertingsappackage) below.

 When migrating SAP apps from Windows Mobile/CE to Android, the most common problems relate to page-fitting and the absence of hardware function keys.
-To address these issues, organizations often maintain separate applications for different device-screen sized and build HTML-based buttons to replace the missing hardware keys.
+To address these issues, organizations often maintain separate applications for different device-screen sizes and build HTML-based buttons to replace the missing hardware keys.

 Enterprise Browser 2.0 helps address these and other migration issues.